 Columbia Icefield is the largest ice field in the Rockies of North America.
 It lies on the Continental Divide and on the border of Alberta and British Columbia.

-When you see an icefield from the road, you are now in Jasper national park.
 Columbia Icefield feeds 8 glaciers including Athabasca Glacier.
-You can either buy a tour to the Athabasca Glacier and visit Columbia Icefield Discovery Centre or drive to the bottom of the glacier and explore a piece of it on your own.
+You can either buy a tour to the Athabasca Glacier and visit Columbia Icefield Discovery Centre or drive to the Toe of the Athabasca Glacier and explore a piece of it on your own.

 Easily accessible waterfalls from the highway with a drop of 18 meters.
-As the water comes from Athabasca Glacier, the waterfall is the strongest in the beginning of summer when glacier starts to melt down.
+As the water comes from Athabasca Glacier, the waterfall is the strongest at the beginning of summer when glacier starts to melt.

 Athabasca falls have a drop of 24 metres.
 The very bottom part of the falls is a popular area for starting a white water rafting trip on the Athabasca River.

-It also offers few hiking trails along the lake but more importantly (at least for us) was a chance to finally cool off after the long ride.
+It also offers a hiking trail around the lake but more importantly (at least for us), it was a chance to finally cool off.
 The water is crystal clear and very cold.
 Heights for jumping varies from 1 to 25 metres.

 We enjoyed cliff diving a lot, but be aware that you have to know how to jump from heights and not just have the courage to do so.
 One guy injured his spine during our visit – he chose to jump from 15 metres without any prior experience and an ambulance had to be called.

 Last stop before reaching Jasper was Valley of the Five Lakes.
-Five lakes of different size, shape and colour.
-Time spent here is up to you, but I’d recommend to have at least an hour.
+Five lakes of different size, shape, and colour.
+Time spent here is up to you, but I’d recommend having at least an hour.

-– drive can be done in 3 hours (if you want to fly through), but I’d recommend to have 6 hours which includes lunch break, easy pace during the stops and hike to Stanley Falls
+– the drive can be done in 3 hours (if you only want to drive through), but I’d recommend having at least one full day to enjoy all the viewpoints, and maybe a hike

 – for best views and unfrozen lakes, plan the drive between June – October.
 You can read our post Best time to visit Banff National Park for detailed info

 – for the price of renting a kayak in Lake Louise for an hour, you can rent a kayak for a full day (or more – for kayaking in Jasper) in Calgary or Banff and kayak anywhere you like for free